I Hate to Tell You: We Can Still Get It Right

 We can get it right that Jesus forgives us seventy times seven times seven times seven times seven….

-We can get it right when love one another through action as God acted to love us.
+We can get it right when we love one another through actions as God acted to love us.